parkerrobc/llms/README.md

 options:
-  -h, --help            show this help message and exit -p PROVIDER, --provider PROVIDER
+  -h, --help            show this help message and exit -t [TONE], --tone [TONE]
-                        provider to use. ex: -p app
-  -t [TONE], --tone [TONE]
                         tone that the llm should respond with

 ```

 ##### Configurations